hozumi/clj-assoc-seq/README.md

 # clj-assoc-line

-assoc-seq is taking key-seq and value-seq.
+assoc-seq is similar to assoc except taking key-seq and value-seq.

 ## Usage